Jerry Reitman

-Jerry Reitman (born January 9, 1938) is an American author, businessman and advertising executive.
-Reitman is the founder of the Reitman Group.
-He formerly worked for American Express, served as the vice president of marketing for the CBS Columbia House division, served as the CEO of Scali, McCabe, Sloves, the International Head and Executive Vice President of Ogilvy, and the Executive Vice President of Leo Burnett Worldwide.
+Jerry Reitman (January 9, 1938 – November 5, 2024) was an American author, businessman and advertising executive.
+Reitman was the founder of the Reitman Group.
+He also worked for American Express, serving as the vice president of marketing for the CBS Columbia House division, as the CEO of Scali, McCabe, Sloves, the International Head and Executive Vice President of Ogilvy, and the Executive Vice President of Leo Burnett Worldwide.

 Early life

-Reitman was born to Benjamin and Ruth Reitman.
+Reitman was born on January 9, 1938 to Benjamin and Ruth Reitman.
 He grew up in a Jewish family in Philadelphia, Pennsylvania.
 His father was the owner of multiple shoe retail stores.
 He graduated from Abraham Lincoln High School and went on to attend Penn State where he graduated with a degree in finance.

 Career

 Reitman started his career at Ziff Davis as an ad salesman.
 While at Ziff Davis, he went on to become the director of their British Magazine of the Month Club.
 He then spent time working at Publishers Clearing House and Academic Media Company.

 In 1974, Reitman became the International Head and Executive Vice President of Ogilvy and was successful in growing Oglivy from two offices to 26 offices over a four-year period.
 In 1982, Reitman was named the President and CEO of Scali, McCabe, Sloves where he was tasked with expanding the company.
 In 1985, Reitman became the Executive Vice President of Leo Burnett Worldwide.
 He retired from Leo Burnett after working there for 15 years.

 Reitman published Beyond 2000: The Future of Direct Marketing in 2000.
 The book talks about the future of the direct marketing industry.